vt-aoe-nanosat-avionics/andrew-c_dh/README.md

 in ta-expt/
     * Pin states for debugging: Boot needs to be pulled low.
 RST needs to be pulled up.
-* Programming the COMM board:
-    * Programming with the CC Debugger works as expected
-    * To program the COMM board over UART, power the COMM 3.3V rail directly and
-    * then connect the UART and program and described in ta-comm/openlst/open-lst/USERS\_GUIDE.md

 ## Directory Contents

 * [scripts](scripts/README.md): Scripts for supporting the repository
-* [ta-comm](ta-comm/README.md): Software for the Tartan Artibeus communication board
-* [ta-ctrl](ta-ctrl/README.md): Software for the Tartan Artibeus control board
 * [ta-expt](ta-expt/README.md): Software for the Tartan Artibeus experiment board
 * [README.md](README.md): This document